stefanalytical/louisville-ev-locations/README.md

 2. Did the zip code size, age group, or income group in a zip code affect the number of votes received?
 3. Did the correlation of specific variables in a zip code affect the number of votes?
 4. What were the top 10 zip codes in terms of votes received and did the vehicle theft to votes ratio play a role?
+5. When this data was visualized, what would it look like?

 ## Installation